Morsifications and mutations: Singularities and morsifications

-A \emph{real nodal deformation} of a real singularity $(C,z)$ is obtained by taking a nodal deformation $(C_t\cap \Ball)$ which is equivariant with respect to complex conjugation, and restricting the parameter~$t$ to a (small) interval $[0,\tau)\subset\RR$.
+\begin{definition} A \emph{real nodal deformation} of a real singularity $(C,z)$ is obtained by taking a nodal deformation $(C_t\cap \Ball)$ which is equivariant with respect to complex conjugation, and restricting the parameter~$t$ to a (small) interval $[0,\tau)\subset\RR$. \end{definition}

-A \emph{real morsification} of a real singularity $(C,z)$ is a real nodal deformation $C_t=\{f_t(x,y)=0\}$ as above such that \begin{itemize} \item all critical points of $f_t$ are real and Morse (i.e., with nondegenerate Hessian); \item all saddle points of $f_t$ are at the zero level (i.e., lie on~$C_t$). \end{itemize}
+\begin{definition} A \emph{real morsification} of a real singularity $(C,z)$ is a real nodal deformation $C_t=\{f_t(x,y)=0\}$ as above such that \begin{itemize}[leftmargin=.3in] \item all critical points of $f_t$ are real and Morse (i.e., with nondegenerate Hessian); \item all saddle points of $f_t$ are at the zero level (i.e., lie on~$C_t$). \end{itemize} \end{definition}

+Real morsifications of totally real singularities have been successfully used to compute the monodromies and the intersection forms of plane curve singularities \cite{acampo,AC1,gusein-zade-1,GZ1}.

 \begin{proposition}[{\cite[Lemma~2]{leviant-shustin}}] The number of real hyperbolic nodes in any real nodal deformation of a real singularity $(C,z)$ is at most

 where $\delta(C,z)$ is the $\delta$-invariant of the singularity, and $\,\imbr(C,z)$ denotes the number of pairs of distinct complex conjugate local branches of~$C$ centered at $z$.
 Moreover it is equal to $\delta_\RR(C,z)$ if and only if this real nodal deformation is a real morsification. \end{proposition}